 I am a big, big fan of walking – I walk as much as possible, to get from A to B and also for pleasure.
-Some of my favourite spots for walking in the UK include Spurn Point and the Trans Pennine Trail, where I used to live up in East Yorkshire.
+Some of my favourite spots for walking in the UK include Spurn Point and the Trans Pennine Trail, near where I used to live up in East Yorkshire.

-When abroad, I like to just wander aimlessly, and see what I stumble across.
+When abroad, I like to just wander aimlessly and see what I stumble across.
 From amazing street art in Oslo and colourful streets in Amman to a clowder of cats in Kouklia in Cyprus, walking is not only a healthier and more environmentally friendly mode of transport, but also allows you to find hidden spots in the city you might not have ever seen if travelling on a bus or driving.

 12. Rent a bike.

 Sometimes you just can’t get cram it all in when on foot, though.
 That’s when you should get on your bike – or if not your own, hire one.
 Bicycles and motorised bikes are good options for travellers who want the freedom of individual travel with the benefits of reducing their environmental impact.
-I’ve hired bikes when in Paris and Mexico – and managed to travel a lot further than I would have been able to walking, whilst also working on my tan in the sunshine.
+I’ve hired bikes when in Paris and Mexico – and managed to travel a lot further than I would have been able to walking, while also working on my tan in the sunshine.

 13. Eat less (red) meat.

 All meat is relatively resource intensive, but beef in particular is a huge greenhouse gas emitter.
 A lot of articles published over the last few months have emphasised the importance of ditching meat to fight climate change – even switching to eating chicken over beef is preferable.
 Though I’ve never been a big fan of beef, and rarely eat lamb, I do like pork products and fish – so I’d find it difficult to go 100% vegetarian right now.
 Nevertheless, my meat consumption is considerably less than most.